 The Gene Technology Regulator is a statutory office holder responsible for administering the national regulatory scheme for gene technology.

-The Office of the Gene Technology Regulator (OGTR) has been established within the Australian Government Department of Health (the Department) to provide administrative support to the Regulator in the performance of her functions under the Gene Technology Act 2000 and corresponding State legislation.
+The Office of the Gene Technology Regulator (OGTR) has been established within the Australian Government Department of Health and Aged Care (the Department) to provide administrative support to the Regulator in the performance of her functions under the Gene Technology Act 2000 and corresponding State legislation.

 In accordance with subsection 8(1) of the Freedom of Information Act 1982 (FOI Act), this plan outlines how the Regulator, with the support of the staff of the OGTR, proposes to meet the IPS requirements.